Skip to main content

 • CDPs, like Segment, RudderStack, Jitsu, etc.

-However, you might have use-cases that other tools and service require your data to be modeled.
+However, you might have use cases where other tools and services require your data to be modeled.
 In this section, we will cover the basics of data modeling for Mitzu.

 In this section, we will cover the basics of data modeling for Mitzu.